 June 2006 - Receives the American Film Institute's 34th Lifetime Achievement Award.

-August 2008 - Connery releases "Being a Scot," a book that is part autobiography and part Scottish history.
+August 2008 - Connery releases the book "Being a Scot," which is part autobiography and part Scottish history.

 2013 - Is involved in efforts to preserve the environmental resources of the Clifton Bay area of the Bahamas from over development, the Coalition to Protect Clifton Bay.
 His home on New Providence Island is in Clifton Bay.